SMC242/uni-notes/team-projects/PSD/Tech Choices.md

 A formatter for all common file formats in the web development space.
 It's very helpful to have a common formatting config in order to minimise arguments about code style.
 It also prevents the issue of file diffs being obfuscated by differing formatting styles

 This would be run as an editor extension.
 We would agree on a single config that would be stored in our project repository

+Learning curve: 0/5
+- It automatically formats your files - nothing to learn

 ### Documentation